Short and Mighty: The Best Bullpup Shotguns

 Bullpup Shotgun Comparison

 Below is my list of the best bullpup shotguns.
 I list the best choices in terms of value, performance, capacity, and cost.
+For a more in-depth analysis, be sure to check out the full review of each shotgun.

 Our Top Picks